It All Started With a Horrible Car Buying Experience...

-I tend to be very meticolous when learning a new subject, so what began as a curisoity quickly turned into an obsession.
-I had to research everything I could get my hands on - I read EVERY car buying-related book I could find (43 at last count), authored by various insiders.
+I tend to be very meticulous when learning a new subject, so what began as a curisoity quickly turned into an obsession.
+I had to research everything I could get my hands on - I read EVERY car buying-related book I could find (43 at last count), authored by various "insiders".
 Each book had varying recommendations on how to buy a car (and some actually contradicted each other - which I thought was very odd).

 I felt the books provided a good initial foundation, but I was just scratching the surface.
-I also pored through hundreds of industry trade journals, subscribed to dozens of automotive magazines, attended dealer conferences, studied sales training manuals, and spent literally thousands of hours doing my homework.
+I also poured through hundreds of industry trade journals, subscribed to dozens of automotive magazines, attended dealer conferences, studied sales training manuals, and spent literally thousands of hours doing my homework.
 I was actually enjoying it, and was determined to spare no time and no expense to discover every practical idea for making car buying easier, more transparent, and less expensive for the average consumer.

-All the research gave me a great understanding of how the industry works and the best ways to go about negotiating a new car, but one can't become an expert simply by studying.
-I had to actually test out my knowledge in the real-world, so I spent months practicing and refining my methods by doing a stint as an auto broker (basically, a professional car price negotiator).
+All of this research gave me a great understanding of how the industry works and the best ways to go about negotiating a new car, but one can't become an expert simply by studying.
+I had to actually test out my knowledge in the real-world, so I spent months practicing and refining my methods - by doing a stint as an auto broker (basically, a professional car price negotiator).

 I found dozens of car shoppers who were willing to let me negotiate their new car purchase.
 I would have done it free just to gain the experience, but I charged a fee to ensure they would actually purchase the vehicle, not just kick the tires.You never know what kind of dealer shenanigans one might encounter when signing paperwork, so I wanted to be fully prepared.